ABO RhD Test Tube Method

 Antigens: These are molecules present on the surface of the red blood cells (RBCs).
 In the ABO system, there are two main antigens: A and B. Individuals with type A blood have A antigens, those with type B have B antigens, those with type AB have both A and B, and those with type O have neither A nor B.

 Antibodies: These are proteins produced by your immune system in response to foreign substances.
-In ABO typing, antibodies are present in your plasma and can react with specific antigens they recognize.
+In ABO Rh test typing, antibodies are present in your plasma and can react with specific antigens they recognize.
 For instance, someone with type A blood has anti-B antibodies, while someone with type B has anti-A antibodies.
 Type O individuals have both anti-A and anti-B antibodies, and type AB individuals have neither.

-Agglutination Reaction: This is the key phenomenon observed in ABO blood typing.
+Agglutination Reaction: This is the key phenomenon observed in ABO Rh test blood typing.
 When an antigen on an RBC encounters its corresponding antibody in the plasma, they bind together, causing the RBCs to clump together in a visible mass called an agglutinate.
 This reaction occurs because the antigen and antibody have specific binding sites that fit together like a lock and key.

-How it works in ABO typing:
+How it works in ABO Rh test (blood group typing):

 1. Forward grouping: RBCs are tested with antisera containing known antibodies (anti-A, anti-B, and anti-Rh).
 If an antigen on an RBC encounters its corresponding antibody in the antiserum, agglutination occurs, indicating a positive reaction.
 The absence of agglutination indicates the antigen is not present on the RBC.